 Smarter Monte Carlo

-Old-school Monte Carlo, used by all other financial planning tools, is deeply flawed.
+Old-school Monte Carlo, used in conventional financial planning, is deeply flawed.

 First, it uses an outdated, extremely rough “rule of thumb” to set a post-retirement annual spending target.
 This approach is sure to miss the mark, potentially by a huge margin.
-Second, it calculates the probability you can spend this exact amount every year during retirement.
+Second, it calculates the probability of plan success — the chance you can spend this exact amount year after year and not go broke.

 MaxiFi takes a smarter approach.